 Earlier, we mentioned one of the main differences between these two medications.
 Again, the buspirone interacts with the serotonin neurotransmitter within the brain while benzodiazepines interact with the GABA receptors.
 So, they tend to affect the body in different ways.

 Although buspirone is chemically different from benzodiazepines, many are still concerned with the question: is it possible to have a BuSpar addiction?
-The good news is that buspirone treatment has been proven effective for treating anxiety and does not run the risk of dependency among its users.
+The good news is that buspirone treatment has been proven effective for treating anxiety and does not run the risk of physical dependence among its users.
+Many people fear drug abuse as a result of frequently taking BuSpar.
+However, this medication is used to curb the effects of anxiety disorder while minimizing the addictive qualities that are common in other prescriptions.

 This is not necessarily to say that this drug has no potential for dependence, withdrawal symptoms, or rebound anxiety after drug withdrawal.
 After all, individuals can become physically or emotionally dependent on many substances, even the ones that are meant to help them and not hurt them.
 So, it’s important to speak with a medical professional before using any medication, including BuSpar.